Best for people on a budget

-It’s no good building a beautiful website if no one can find it, right?
+There’s no point in building a beautiful website if no one can find it, right?

 That’s where SEO comes in.
 The better your SEO, the more likely you are to rank highly on search engines like Google.

-Jimdo offers support via email, social media, its knowledge base, and FAQ sections.
+Jimdo offers support via email, social media, a knowledge base, and FAQ sections.

 Jimdo is a simple, clean and easy-to-use website builder.

 It’s best for either personal or small business websites, and comes with a host of great features and apps.

 Jimdo’s pricing plans are affordable ($9 per month or $15 per month), and with such a range of choice, you won’t have a problem finding one that works for you.

 If you’re looking for a nice, ‘out-of-the-box’ website, you could do a lot worse than Jimdo.